nlubalo/customer_reviews_pipeline/README.md

 - Languages are **not limited to a known set**
   - e.g. Hindi, regional scripts, emojis, symbols

-  ##### This Risks Causing
-- Reduced NLP model accuracy
-- Tokenization failures
-- Language bias in embeddings

-### 4. Null Rows
+#### 4. Null Rows
 - The dataset doesn't have a large number of missing values.
 Only two records have null in the `rating_count` column
-- Since the number of null rows is very small, these records can be safely removed without impacting the dataset quality, However given that the `rating_count` column is not used in the downstream task, this step is optional and so I chose to keep these records in the dataset.
+- Since the number of null rows is very small, these records can be safely removed without impacting the dataset quality.
+However,given that the `rating_count` column is not used in the downstream task, this step is optional and so I chose to keep these records in the dataset.

-### 5. Non numerical value in rating column
+#### 5. Non numerical value in rating column
 - The rating column is meant to be numerical in a range of 1-5.
 However, there are some records with non numerical values such as '|`
 - These records need to be removed to ensure data quality.

 ## 3. Data Cleaning Steps

+---

 The following cleaning steps are applied:

-### 1. Language Filtering (English-only Training)
+#### 1. Language Filtering (English-only Training)
 - Since all reviews of a product are concatenated together, theReviews may contain **mixed-language content within a single field**
 - Only **English text is retained for model training**
 - Non-English segments are removed rather than dropping the entire review

-### 2. Link Detection & Removal
+#### 2. Link Detection & Removal
 - Review content is checked for embedded URLs or product links
 - Any detected links are removed from the text